Isaac Coe

-Isaac Coe (July 25, 1782 – July 30, 1855) was an American frontier physician, a founder and commissioner of Indianapolis, and a leader in the Presbyterian church.
+Isaac Coe (July 25, 1782 – July 30, 1855) was an American frontier medical doctor, a founder and commissioner of Indianapolis, and a leader in the Presbyterian church.
 He is credited for saving the town from an 1821 plague of malaria.
 He was a founding member of the Indiana State Medical Society and served as its first chair and its second president.
 He founded the first church, Presbyterian Church of Indianapolis, and the Sunday school and served as the superintendent.
 He led organizing of the state's anti-gambling society, which resulted in the state's first prohibition on gambling.

 His homes in Indianapolis are now the sites of Sidney & Lois Eskenazi Hospital and The Columbia Club.
 Coe, Indiana, is named for him.

 Early life and education

 Coe was born near Dover, New Jersey, to Ebenezer and Cleopatra Coe.
 He received Christian training growing up.
 He is a descendant of Robert Coe, a New England Colonist and early politician.

 Coe manufactured glass in Utica, New York, before enrolling at Queen's College at age 30 to obtain a Bachelor of Medicine, Bachelor of Surgery degree.
 He graduated in 1815 from the New Medical Institute in New York City, obtaining a Doctor of Medicine.
 He practiced medicine at Bellevue Hospital, then hospitals in New Jersey and Martinsburg, Virginia, for six years.

 In 1837, he briefly returned east to study homeopathy at the New York School of Homeopathy.